AnirudhHimself/Random-Walker/README.md

 Looks pretty funky doesn't it?

 ## Uniform Distribution
 The random walker decides where to move using a function that samples from a uniform distribution.
 If our random walker sampled from a different distribution, we could make the walker trend in a particular direction.
-A different distribution could be useful, for example, if we needed to model an event where we had some background information suggesting a particular.
+A different distribution could be useful, for example, if we needed to model an event where we had some background information suggesting a bias in a direction.

 ![alt text](https://github.com/AnirudhHimself/Random-Walker/blob/master/unform.gif "Uniform Distribution")